khizarsiddiqui2/Sandwich-Panel-Flexure-Validation-Study/docs/report.md

 4. Allen, H.G. *Analysis and Design of Structural Sandwich Panels*.
 Pergamon Press, 1969.
 5. *CMH-17-6: Composite Materials Handbook, Volume 6.
 Structural Sandwich Composites*.

----

-That's the complete report.
-You can paste this straight into your GitHub repo as a `docs/report.md` file, or into Google Docs if you want a document format.
-Want me to clean up the README the same way for pasting?